seejwy/skapi-doc/authentication/README.md

 </template>
 </CodeSwitcher>

+### Step 2: Reset Password

-2. The user will receive an email containing a verification code.
-3. Use the `resetPassword()` method to reset the password with their verification code.
+The user will receive an email containing a verification code.
+After the user receives the verification code, they can use the `resetPassword()` method to reset their password.

 <CodeSwitcher :languages="{js:'Using JavaScript',form:'Using Forms'}">
 <template v-slot:js>

+In this example, the `resetPassword()` method is called with the user's email, the verification code received via email, and the new password.
+Upon successful password reset, the user's account password will be set to the new password provided.

 ```js
 skapi.resetPassword({